What do Instructional Designers do?

 - Provide solutions for unique teaching situations which require educational technology as a part of the solution.

 - Search for relevant research on teaching and learning with technology.

 - Assist faculty with graphics and search for images; help faculty create improved page layouts and use typography to improve visual appeal and learning.

 Instructional Design Support at Rollins

-Susan Detrie, MA, Ed.S, Senior Instructional Content Developer, supports faculty and instructors in our traditional educational programs at Rollins.
+Susan Detrie, MA, Ed.S, Senior Instructional Content Developer, support faculty and instructors in our traditional educational programs at Rollins.
 Susan brings expertise in instructional technology, web development, videography, and graphic design.
-Susan has an MA from Teachers College, Columbia University and an Ed.S from the University of Missouri in educational technology.
+Susan has an MA from Teachers College, Columbia University, and an Ed.S from the University of Missouri in educational technology.

 Executive MPH Programs